-This research project consists of a socio-anthropological exploration of ongoing processes of financial transformation in the post-2008 European Union.
-Three different but complementary research paths are empirically explored:
+The project Finance Beyond Fact and Fiction consisted of a socio-anthropological exploration of processes of financial transformation in the post-2008 European Union.
+It consisted of three different but complementary research paths:

-1. The inter-institutional articulations and collaborations presently going on at the levels of supervision and regulation with the aim of gathering and producing new types of knowledge – i.e. distinct from the hitherto dominant model-based approaches – for the oversight of financial organizations;
+1. The inter-institutional articulations and collaborations conducted at the levels of supervision and regulation and with the aim of gathering and producing new types of knowledge – i.e. distinct from the hitherto dominant model-based approaches – for the oversight of financial organisations;